rahulrawat1145/Bi_Sales_Data_Analysis/README.md

 - Providing actionable insights and recommendations to drive strategic decision-making and support the supermarket's goals for growth, efficiency, and customer satisfaction.

 ## About the dataset:
-The dataset reveals a superstore's sales from 2019 to 2020.
+The dataset reveals a US superstore's sales from 2019 to 2020 (two years).
 The dataset has around 6000 rows and 21 columns.
-You can download the dataset [here](https://drive.google.com/drive/folders/1HDkNHNslI3rgCv9LZzGtxag8JvYzss-b)
+The dataset can be dowloaded [here](https://drive.google.com/drive/folders/1HDkNHNslI3rgCv9LZzGtxag8JvYzss-b)